NU-MSR/msr-site/_posts/2014-07-08-robot-web-tools-with-baxter.md

 demo-instructions:  ["Make sure 'Enable Networking' is unchecked in the networking menu of your computer",
-                     "Ensure that Baxter's ethernet cable is connected to your computer", ["Open up a terminal and run Avahi's network address configuration daemon", "$ sudo avahi-autoipd eth0"], ["In a new terminal, run the baxter setup script (assuming it's properly configured) that is located in the root directory of your ros workspace", "$ ./baxter.sh"], ["Start roscore", "$ roscore"],
+                     "Ensure that Baxter's ethernet cable is connected to your computer", ["Open up a terminal and run Avahi's network address configuration daemon", "$ sudo avahi-autoipd eth0"], ["In a new terminal, run the Baxter setup script (assuming it's properly configured) that is located in the root directory of your ROS workspace", "$ ./baxter.sh"], ["Start roscore", "$ roscore"],
                     ["In a new terminal, launch a rosbridge server", "$ roslaunch rosbridge_server rosbridge_websocket.launch"], ["In a new terminal, start a mjpeg server", "$ rosrun mjpeg_server mjpeg_server"],